One-Shot Learners Using Negative Counterexamples and Nearest Positive Examples

 As some cognitive research suggests, in the process of learning languages, in addition to overt explicit negative evidence, a child often receives covert explicit evidence in form of corrected or rephrased sentences.
 In this paper, we suggest one approach to formalization of overt and covert evidence within the framework of one-shot learners via subset and membership queries to a teacher (oracle).
 We compare and explore general capabilities of our models, as well as complexity advantages of learnability models of one type over models of other types, where complexity is measured in terms of number of queries.
 In particular, we establish that “correcting” positive examples are sometimes more helpful to a learner than just negative (counter) examples and access to full positive data.

 Jain, Sanjay and Kinber, Efim, "One-Shot Learners Using Negative Counterexamples and Nearest Positive Examples" (2009).
-Computer Science & Information Technology Faculty Publications.
+School of Computing Faculty Publications.
 31.